dxatscale/sfpowerscripts/decision records/007-picklist-support.md

 ### Issues/Challenges with the solution:
 - An option should be provided to allow user to turn off this feature
 - Only existing picklists are covered as new picklists will always be deployed

+Decision:

+Option 2 has been selected for implementation